ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/accountresettask.md

 Account Reset Email Notification
 =========
-- Employee can fill all the required values of account reset
+- Please make sure you try forgot password before you submit account reset request
     - in login page we have account reset details
     - First Name ,last Name,Email,Phone no and date of birth filed are mandatory
     - For ex: